Session Six Descriptions

 - Duh!
 So let's crowdsource a playlist capturing the essence of libraries as described by Rolling Stone magazine's top rock songs of all time.
 Hear the top ten song examples, then add your voice, your faves, to create the ultimate library playlist.
 No singing talent required.
 No "Marian the Librarian" (not even rock) or Green Day's "At the Library."
 Sell your song title by how it reflects a library's impact and it makes the playlist.
 And....go!

-Idaho Trustee Challenge and Public Library Advocacy, Empire Room
+Idaho Trustee Challenge and Public Library Advocacy, Gold Room

 - Presenters: Emily Sitz and Rosemary Yocum